 "Putting a gun on a college campus just doesn't make sense," Brigham said.
 "Why would you want to make a college environment more dangerous?"
 Stay informed at

 LEAGUE IN ORLANDO WEEKLY

 Highlighted in the article "Organized Resistance," the LWVOC is considered one of the leading civic engagement organizations across the country.
-"In a country that is so increasingly divided politically, we are a third way," states Sara Isaac, our Co-President.
+"In a country that is so increasingly divided politically, we are a third way," states Sara Isaac, LWVOC Co-President.

 Read MORE Action Guide here for detailed information and guidance on how to contact, approach, and connect with the most important policy makers in our community.

-A VOTE IS OUR VOICE
+A VOICE IS OUR VOTE

 INFORM & ACT